dputhier/pygtftk/README.md

     gtftk -p > gtftk_test.bats
     bats gtftk_test.bats

-Note, alternatively you may directly call the tests through the Makefile
+Note, alternatively you may directly call the tests using the Makefile

     make test